Peakbagging Page for William Musser

 These reports show number of peaks climbed, highest point reached, and other statistics grouped by year or month.

 William Musser has self-identified as interested in climbing to the high points of counties in the United States.

-Interest in peakbagging developed from backpacking national parks & wildernes areas and related outdoor activities - canoeing, hiking, scrambling, canyoneering, rapelling, spelunking, mountaineering and incidental rock climbing.
-If there's a location you need info that I may have - email or buddy me,..I'm happy to share/trade route info.
+Interest in peakbagging developed from backpacking national parks & wildernes areas and related outdoor activities.
+If there's a peakbagging location you need info that I may have - email or buddy me,..I'm happy to share/trade route info.
 If you are looking for county HPing info most of my info will not be as useful as I usually only document the part of a route that interested me.

 "Peakbagging" can be distinguished from "highpointing" in that the targets are peaks of mountains with the lists requiring targets to pass some threshold of prominence.
 There is only one HP and you may work many hours or even weeks to stand on that spot.
 There are not multiple candidate locations.
 In highpointing, the goal is to reach the highest point in some geographic area (e.g., county, state, or country).
 Many of the CHPs have multilple candidate spots.
 If they have too many candidate spots, I usually avoid them or only visit the candidates that I can make into an actual hike or journey (coloring the map red unsuccessful is fine)as the debate of which multiple theoretical contour is the real HP loses my interest.

 These two activities, have similar goals and overlap the hobbies of outdoor enthusiasts with differing personal goals.
 This overlap is exemplified in state highpointing where the list contains both technical peakbagging activities such as Rainier and Denali as well as standing in the middle of a farmer's property in Indiana or Illinois as equivalent achievements!